Faith at the RAU

 The University Chapel and Chaplaincy

-The Chapel is supported by four chaplains appointed by the University – Rev Canon Leonard Doolan, lead chaplain, supported by Rev Keith Burton, Rev James Taylor, and Fr Isidore Obi.
-The chaplains visit the University on a weekly basis (hours vary) and are available for appointment by request.
+The Chapel is supported by three chaplains appointed by the university – Rev. Canon Graham Morris, lead chaplain, supported by Matt Frost and Rev Julian Wilson.
+The chaplains visit the university on a weekly basis (hours vary) and are available for appointment by request.
 The Cirencester Churches Together Group also has details of all Christian churches in the town, which are provided in the chapel lobby.

 RAU Chaplaincy team

 - Rev. Keith Burton